 As of now, there is no cure—or even a specific treatment—for dengue.
 All affected populations can do is spray insecticide and erect nets to keep the mosquitoes at bay.

 Oxitec’s genetically modified organisms, or GMOs, may seem like the perfect solution—kill them before they kill us—but public reaction to the mosquitoes has been decidedly mixed.

 As with genetically modified food crops, many worry about the unknown consequences of disrupting natural ecosystems and playing favorites with living things.

 Oxitec is no stranger to controversy.
 In 2009, the company quietly released 19,000 of the “dead end” mosquitoes on Grand Cayman Island in the Caribbean, followed by a larger release of around three million mosquitoes in 2010.

 Other researchers—and many Grand Cayman residents—didn’t find out about the release for more than a year because Oxitec left public outreach in the hands of local authorities.

 However, Oxitec reports that the Grand Cayman trials were a “complete success,” eliminating 80 percent of mosquitoes in their target area for three months.

-Though scientists are divided on the impact eliminating the mosquitoes entirely would have on local ecosystems, if mosquitoes suddenly disappeared the fish and birds that feed on them could be left in the lurch.
+Though on the impact eliminating the mosquitoes entirely would have on local ecosystems, if mosquitoes suddenly disappeared the fish and birds that feed on them could be left in the lurch.

 The effect on fragile ecosystems was just one objection angry Floridians raised last summer when Oxitec proposed releasing their modified mosquitoes in the Florida Keys, where a dengue outbreak was reported in 2009.